 The convertible notes will be automatically converted into the same class of equity securities upon the completion of a qualified financing event, including a qualified initial public offering ("IPO") if such qualified financing event occurs within the 18-month term.
 The conversion price shall be equal to the per share issuance price of the equity securities issued for the qualified financing event; provided that in the event the total pre-money valuation of the Company prior to such financing event, without taking into account the convertible notes or the equity securities issued, is greater than \$350 million, the conversion price shall be equal to \$350 million divided by the total number of outstanding equity shares of the Company prior to such financing event which shall include any shares issued or reserved for issuance under any benefit plan of the Company.
-The conversion price shall be multiplied by 95% as the applicable conversion discount if the Company's qualified financing event takes place after three months but on or before six months from the convertible note issuance date and by 85% as the applicable conversion discount if Ocmpany's qualified financing event takes place after six months but on or before 12 months from the convertible note issuance date.
+The conversion price shall be multiplied by 95% as the applicable conversion discount if the Company's qualified financing event takes place after three months but on or before six months from the convertible note issuance date, by 90% as the applicable conversion discount if our qualified financing event takes place after six months but on or before 12 months from the convertible note issuance date and by 85% as the applicable conversion discount if Company's qualified financing event takes place after 12 months from the convertible note issuance date.
 All interest accrued under the convertible notes is to be paid in cash after a qualified financing event or at maturity.